Anara, Purulia: Education

 Raghunathpur College was established in 1961 at Raghunathpur.

 Anara South Eastern Railway Colony High School is a Bengali-medium boys only institution established in 1957.
 It has facilities for teaching from class V to class XII.

 Anara Girls High School is a Bengali-medium girls only institution established in 1962.
 It has facilities for teaching from class V to class XII.

 Culture

 Banda Deul, located nearby, an 11th-century temple, is a monument of national importance.

-There are 3 dilapidated deulas at Para belonging to the 10th-11th century.
+There are some protected monuments at Para, under the Government of West Bengal.